Unique formats

 12 mins

-Each event will commence with an untimed 9 minute Warm-Up session.
-This will allow drivers to familiarise themselves with the track and their qualifying kart without the pressure of setting fast lap times.
+Each event commences with an untimed Warm-Up session.
+This allows drivers to familiarise themselves with the track and their qualifying kart without the pressure of setting fast lap times.

-Warm-Up will commence as soon as the first kart leaves the pitlane.
-Then, 1 lap before the Warm-Up session ends, the Last Lap board will be displayed at the finish line, encouraging drivers to spread out before qualifying commences.
-Once every driver has seen the Last Lap board, it will be exchanged for a green flag and qualifying will commence.
+Warm-Up commences as soon as the first kart leaves the pitlane.
+Then, 1 lap before the Warm-Up session ends, the Last Lap board is displayed at the finish line, encouraging drivers to spread out before qualifying commences.
+Once every driver has seen the Last Lap board, it is exchanged for a green flag and qualifying commences.

 Qualifying (1 lap)

-At 2-stroke rounds, rolling starts will be used.
-The kart at the front of the pit lane will be allocated to the driver starting on pole position, the second kart will be allocated to the driver starting in second position and so on.
-Once ready, drivers will leave the pitlane and commence the rolling start procedure, where they will slowly drive around the circuit to the start line in a two-by-two formation.
+At 2-stroke rounds, rolling starts are used.
+The kart at the front of the pit lane is allocated to the driver starting on pole position, the second kart is allocated to the driver starting in second position and so on.
+Once ready, drivers leave the pitlane and commence the rolling start procedure, where they slowly drive around the circuit to the start line in a two-by-two formation.

-The race will begin when the green flag is displayed, with drivers being allowed to overtake once they have crossed the start line.
-Drivers who excessively jump the start and do not immediately return the positions they gained will either be black flagged or will receive a post-race penalty.
-Once drivers have taken the chequered flag, they will complete a slow down lap and return to the pit lane.
+2-stroke races begin when the green flag is displayed - drivers must maintain a kart lengths gap however to the kart in front until they cross the start line.
+Once drivers have taken the chequered flag, they complete a slow down lap and return to the pit lane.

-At 4-stroke rounds, standing grid starts will be used.
-Once ready, drivers will be told to watch the start lights.
-When they go green, the race will begin and drivers will be allowed to overtake immediately.
-Once drivers have taken the chequered flag, they will complete a slow down lap and return to the grid.
+At 4-stroke rounds, standing grid starts are used.
+Once ready, drivers are told to watch the start lights.
+When they go green, the race begins and drivers are allowed to overtake immediately.
+Once drivers have taken the chequered flag, they complete a slow down lap and return to the grid or the pit lane.

 Split System

-At rounds where we are running multiple grids, drivers will be split up into ability-based groups known as splits.
-These drivers will race together throughout the event.
+At rounds where the drivers within a class are split across multiple grids, drivers are split up into ability-based groups known as splits.
+These drivers race together throughout the event.

 Drivers who have already raced with us this season will be split up based on their average championship points score so far this season.
 Drivers who are making their season debut will be manually allocated to the split we feel is best suited to their ability level.